MewsSystems/gitbook-channel-manager-api/guidelines/responses.md

 ## Simple response

-This response object represents the default, simple response.
+This response object represents the default response, in case of success.

 ```javascript
 {